nickolaev/cloud-native-video-processing/README.md

 ## Design

-The generic video processing setup includes the Streamer listneing for incoming HTTP requests, spawning a chilf ffmpeg process to output in the stdout pipe.
-The content of that pipe is stramed back as and HTTP video stream, in reposnse to the initial HTTP request.
+The generic video processing setup is depicted in the following figure.

+The Streamer is listening for incoming HTTP requests and it spawns a child ffmpeg process that output in the stdout pipe.
+The content of that pipe is stramed back as an HTTP video stream as a response to the initial HTTP request.

 ```
                  +--------------+